River Murray High Flow

 - There aren’t any fly screens upstairs.
-These windows are only to be open 50 mm due to safety reasons (to avoid people jumping from the window).
+For safety reasons (to avoid people jumping from the window), these windows are only to be opened 50 mm.

-- When the deed is done (using the toilet) remember, half-flush on the left, full-flush on the right.
-DO NOT flush anything except for toilet paper and human waste.
-Please use the bins provided to dispose of feminine products, paper towels, tissues, wipes, etc.
+- When the deed is done (using the toilet), remember to half-flush on the left and full-flush on the right.
+Do not flush anything except toilet paper and human waste.
+Please use the bins to dispose of feminine products, paper towels, tissues, wipes, etc.

-- Candles, incense, or mosquito coils must never be burnt on the boat as they are a severe fire risk.
+- Candles, incense, or mosquito coils must never be burned on the boat as they are a severe fire risk.

 - Naked flames or fire are strictly forbidden on the houseboat.

 - Fire extinguishers are provided for emergencies only.
-If they are used other than in emergency there will be a refill charge of $100 each.
+If they are used other than in an emergency, there will be a refill charge of $100 per item.

-- The portable fire pit on the front pontoon is only to be used onshore.
-The firepit is never to be used on Wow Factor and doing so will cause you to lose your bond and excess.
+- The portable fire pit on the front pontoon will only be used onshore.
+The firepit is never to be used for the Wow Factor, which will cause you to lose your bond and excess.